-Globalization has caught up with the footwear industry.
-Offshore manufacturing has risen in popularity over the last few decades.
+Globalization has caught up with the footwear industry, and offshore manufacturing has risen in popularity over the last few decades.

 More and more companies have started halting United States-based production to transfer production processes overseas to countries with cheaper labor costs.
 This results in profitability and competitiveness.